selfagency/2famsg/README.md

 ## Acknowledgements

 The [SQLite query](https://gitlab.com/selfagency/2famsg/-/blob/master/src/query.js) was lifted from [Scott Carpenter](https://github.com/squatto/)'s [alfred-imessage-2fa](https://github.com/squatto/alfred-imessage-2fa) Alfred workflow, which I modified somewhat.
-Scott's project was a great start but I was looking for a more effective solution and decided to build one in a language in which I felt more comfortable jamming on the code.
+Scott's project was a great start but I was looking for a more robust solution and decided to build one in a language in which I felt more comfortable jamming on the code.

 ## Contributing